-- Energy Authorization Bill (HR 4) passed by the House on August 1, 2001 - 1.
-Calls for strengthening the base fusion sciences program - 2. directs DOE to submit a plan for a U.S. Burning Plasma Experiment to Congress by July 2004.
-In addition, DOE may also develop a plan for United States participation in an international burning plasma experiment for the same purpose, if it is highly likely to be constructed and cost-effective - Fusion Energy Sciences Advisory Committee (FESAC) endorses recommendations of FESAC Burning Plasma Panel for Proactive BP Program. - National Academy of Science is preparing a proposal to review burning plasma physics as required by HR 4 and recommended by FESAC. - Preparations are beginning for a Snowmass Summer Study 2002 that will emphasize burning plasmas.
+- House of Representatives passed the Energy Authorization Bill (HR 4) on August 1, 2001.
+The U. S. Senate has prepared a similar bill regarding fusion. - 1.
+Calls for strengthening the base fusion sciences program - 2.
+Directs DOE to submit a plan for construction of a U.S. Burning Plasma Experiment to Congress by July 2004.
+In addition, DOE may also develop a plan for United States participation in an international burning plasma experiment for the same purpose, if it's construction is highly likely and cost effective for the U.S. relative to a domestic experiment. - Fusion Energy Sciences Advisory Committee (FESAC) endorses recommendations of FESAC Burning Plasma Panel. - National Research Council is preparing a proposal to review burning plasma physics as required by HR 4 and recommended by FESAC. - Preparations are beginning for a Snowmass Summer Study 2002 that will emphasize burning plasmas.
 International participation is encouraged.